More than 15,000 Australians get home care tips from our monthly newsletter

 Certificate IV in Disability

 If you want to increase your skills as a disability support worker, a Certificate IV in Disability provides further specialised training that will enable you to work with more independence.
-A Certificate IV provides you a higher level of competence in disability support, enabling you to work in a supervisory or a more specialised role.
+A Certificate IV provides you with a higher level of competence in disability support, enabling you to work in a supervisory or a more specialised role.

-People who obtain this certificate usually have already been working in the disability support industry and want to further their career.
+People who obtain this certificate usually have already been working in the disability support industry and want to further their careers.
 After completing a Certificate IV in Disability, you’ll be eligible for positions such as disability officer or senior personal care assistant.

 This certificate requires a minimum of 14 units.
 This program covers many of the same topics as a Certificate III, but at this level, you’ll learn in more depth, and you’ll be able to apply your skills in a broader variety of situations.
 For example, one core unit in Certificate III teaches you to work legally and ethically; a similar unit in Certificate IV teaches you to manage legal and ethical compliance, preparing you for a supervisory role.